microbus-io/fabric/docs/howto/create-microservice.md

 #### Step 5: Implement the Business Logic

-Implement the functionality of the microservice in `service.go` and test it in `integration_test.go`.
+Implement the functionality of the microservice in `service.go` and [test](../blocks/integration-testing.md) it in `integration_test.go`.

 Run `go generate` a final time to update the version number of the microservice.

 #### Step 6: Add to the Application

-Add the new service to the application in `main.go`:
+Add the new microservice to the application in `main.go`:

 ```go
 app.Include(